contractcops/auditingroadmap/Mastering Ethereum Book/Chapter 12 - DApps.md

 Having the core business logic of the DApp be dependent on external data (e.g., from a centralized server) means your users will have to trust these external resources.

+Frontend (Web User Interface)
+-
+The client-side interface of a DApp can use standard web technologies (HTML, CSS, JavaScript, etc.).
+This allows a traditional web developer to use familiar tools, libraries, and frameworks.

+>Interactions with Ethereum, such as signing messages, sending transactions, and managing keys, are often conducted through the web browser, via an extension such as MetaMask.

+The frontend is usually linked to Ethereum via the web3.js JavaScript library, which is bundled with the frontend resources and served to a browser by a web server.

+Data Storage
+-

+Due to high gas costs and the currently low block gas limit, most DApps utilize off-chain data storage services, they store the bulky data off the Ethereum chain, on a data storage platform.

+>That data storage platform can be centralized for example, a typical cloud database, or decentralize - stored on a P2P platform such as the IPFS, or Ethereum’s own Swarm platform.

+>Decentralized P2P storage is ideal for storing and distributing large static assets

+IPFS
+-